stevelaclasse/CLASS_DOS_ATTACKER/README.md

 # CLASS_DOS_ATTACKER
 A Software for educational purpose of learning and implementing Denial of Service Attacks in Python.

-Le Projet CLASS_DOS_ATTACKER est a la base juste un petit tool permettant de tester les attaques basique de type deni de service, il est livré pour 5 attaques :
+The CLASS_DOS_ATTACKER Project is basically just a small tool to test basic denial of service attacks, it is delivered for 5 attacks :

   -  ARP Cache poisonning

    - DHCP Starvation

   -  ICMP FLOOD

   -  TCP SYNFLOOD

-- WIFI DEAUTHENTIFICATION
+  -  WIFI DEAUTHENTICATION

-Le code n'est pas vraiment professionnel, car il a été écrit à la hâte dans le but de réaliser le test de ces attaques
+The code is not really professional, as it was hastily written in order to test these attacks

-le code de source est donc disponible pour Ajout/Modification/Mis à jour d'une attaque
+the source code is therefore available for Adding/Modifying/Updating an attack

-l'application peut également être traduite en English si les utilisateurs manifestent un intérêt pour une traduction.
+the application was initially written in French but was later tranlated in english in order to be publish.

-sinon, elle permet déja une bonne prise en main de ces 5 attaques DOS.
+otherwise, it already allows a good handling of these 5 DOS attacks.

 Contact : stevelaclasse@gmail.com